 Key facts about a property

-Before you can find out whether planning approval is required for your project, you need to do a property enquiry to get the key facts such as zoning and constraints.
+Before you can find out whether planning approval is required for your project, you need use PD Online to get the key facts such as zoning and constraints.

 The following tables are examples of how a property is displayed when performing a property enquiry.
 The zoning and constraints information of the property is available in the property details as demonstrated in the following example: